potepa606/GameMasterMind/README.md

 The application allow to set up:

-1. Player name
+:one:  Player name
-2. Level: one of three (Easy, Medium, Hard).
+:two: Level: one of three (Easy, Medium, Hard).

 |    Level      |   Max Planets | Repetative   |   Empty space
 | ------------- |:-------------:|:------------:|:-------------: